Physical Therapy in Lehi for Stroke Rehabilitation

 Interdisciplinary Team Review

-FYZICAL Therapy & Balance Centers - Lehi provides services for Physical Therapy in Lehi.
+FYZICAL LEHI provides services for Physical Therapy in Lehi.

 A stroke is a serious medical emergency that requires immediate action in order to achieve the best eventual outcomes.
-Early medical intervention, as well as early, consistent and ongoing rehabilitation will positively affect your long term capabilities. *Physiotherapy* services at FYZICAL Therapy & Balance Centers - Lehi can assist you to recover from your stroke and regain your maximum potential.
+Early medical intervention, as well as early, consistent and ongoing rehabilitation will positively affect your long term capabilities.
+Physical Therapy services at FYZICAL LEHI can assist you to recover from your stroke and regain your maximum potential.